 It is not an easy task to hold the CEO position in a company, especially a company that has a market capitalisation of $1 billion or more!
 A CEO is responsible not only for the growth, profits and sustainability of his/her company but also of all those who are employed.
-Bloomberg recently released the list of The World’s Best-Value CEO, ranking the Top 100 CEOs across the globe in 2016.
+Bloomberg recently released the list of The World’s Best Value CEOs, ranking the Top 100 CEOs across the globe in 2016.
 Only companies with market capitalisation of $1 billion or higher have been considered for this list.

 Bloomberg ranks these CEOs based on their salaries and their performance.
 The pay-for-performance ratio of each CEO is analysed and is given a score based on which they are ranked.
 The reported pay and the company’s three-year average economic profits are used for calculating the ratio.
 Along with this, each CEO should have had a tenure of 3 or more fiscal years.